Skip to content

 });

-// Parse arguments
+// Parse arguments from the current process

-var result = try parser.parseProcess();
+var result = try parser.parseProcess(init);

 defer result.deinit();